trufflesuite/trufflesuite.com/public/tutorials/debugging-a-smart-contract.md

 A transaction can run up until its gas limit is reached.
 Once that happens, the transaction will error out, and an "out of gas" error will be returned.

-Since gas is priced in Ether, this could have real-world financial implications.
+Since gas is priced in ether, this could have real-world financial implications.
 So fixing an out-of-gas error is critical.

 #### Introducing the error

 An infinite loop is easy to create.

-1. Open the `Store.sol` file in your `contracts/` directory in a text editor.
+1. Open `Store.sol` from the `contracts/` directory in a text editor.

 1. Replace the `set()` function with the following: